naqibnetlab/Red-Team/Cheat-Sheet.md

 ```
   - NetExec User Enumeration
 ```
-nxc smb 10.129.2.28 –u '' –p '' --users                            # lists users
+nxc smb 10.129.2.28 -u '' -p '' --users                            # lists users
-nxc smb 10.129.2.28 –u '' –p '' –-rid-brute                        # use this if you don't know about any existing users nxc smb 10.129.2.28 –u 'Guest' –p '' –-rid-brute                   # use the command with the Guest default account if the first command didn't work nxc smb 10.129.2.28 –u 'john' –p 'Pass123' –-rid-brute             # use this if you know a username and it's password on the target
+nxc smb 10.129.2.28 -u '' -p '' --rid-brute                        # use this if you don't know about any existing users nxc smb 10.129.2.28 -u 'Guest' -p '' --rid-brute                   # use the command with the Guest default account if the first command didn't work nxc smb 10.129.2.28 -u 'john' -p 'Pass123' --rid-brute             # use this if you know a username and it's password on the target
 ```
   - NetExec Share Enumeration
 ```